 Find Common Ground

-Few things can smooth over conflict like common ground and shared interests.
+Few things smooth over conflict like common ground and shared interests.
 If you have children, this offers the perfect platform.
 Focus on them and put their well-being and security ahead of your own squabbles.

 Related Reading: Concerns When Divorcing a Narcissist